-Professor Neil Campbell of American Studies explains that the decline of the genre came about with an increasingly sophisticated audience wanting more than a hero coming into town and gunning down the villains to only leave at the end.
+Professor Neil Campbell of American Studies at the University of Derby explains that the decline of the genre came about with an increasingly sophisticated audience wanting more than a hero coming into town and gunning down the villains to only leave at the end.
 Films of the time were competing with real images of the Vietnam War and of the Civil Rights movement.

 He will always look and ride on in the search of what the Myth of conquest is about, its form and language from its rise through to the golden age and decline before being reborn in its various forms.
 Looking on with a sense of wonder and yearning to understand what makes it so rich and masculine for the artist who plays cardboard